dwmkerr/angular-modal-service/README.md

 * `appendElement`: The custom angular element to append the modal to instead of default `body` element.
 * `scope`: Optional.
 If provided, the modal controller will use a new scope as a child of `scope` (created by calling `scope.$new()`) rather than a new scope created as a child of `$rootScope`.
 * `bodyClass`: Optional.
 The custom css class to append to the body while the modal is open (optional, useful when not using Bootstrap).
+* `preClose`: Optional.
+A funtion which will be called before the process of closing a modal starts.
+The signature is `function preClose(modal, result, delay)`.
+It is provided the `modal` object, the `result` which was passed to `close` and the `delay` which was passed to close.

 #### The Modal Object